-A meditation on companionship, grief, and the quest for closure, the story extends well beyond my own experience.
-Today, nearly ten million adult children care for an aging parent--- a figure that has tripled over the past decade and will continue to grow.
-In the next fifteen years, an estimated 60 million baby boomers will succumb to the forces of mortality.
-Another sixty million by 2060.
-Known in eldercare circles as “the silver tsunami”, a generational decline of this scale is unprecedented, underway and accelerating, yet end-of-life issues remain a cultural taboo.
+A meditation on aging, acts of compassion, and companionship, this story that extends well beyond my own personal experience.
+Today, nearly 40 million adult children provide unpaid care for an aging parent; a figure that has tripled over the past decade and will continue to rise.
+Known in eldercare circles as “the silver tsunami”, the elderly population is set to nearly double to 88.5 million people by 2050.
+A generational decline of this scale is unprecedented, underway and accelerating, yet end-of-life issues remain a cultural taboo.
 We avoid, we keep private, we don’t “do death well”.
-Meanwhile, the increasing demands placed on institutional care systems put them at high risk of implosion.
-As our nation grows older, and the first tides crash ashore, it’s time we ask questions about how we care for our aging parents, how we cope, and how we accept.

 Take Magazine, Jesse Kreitzer: Truth in Filmmaking I PDF

 Seven Days, Vermont Filmmaker to Create Film on Elder Care I PDF

 Lanterna Newsletter, Project Announcement #1 (December 2016)